 Different industries experience capacity charges in unique ways:

-Businesses must be aware of how their energy use affects their capacity charges and take steps to manage it.
+Businesses must be aware of how their energy usage affects their capacity charges and take steps to manage it effectively.

 Businesses can take several steps to monitor and control capacity charges.